1. Don’t reinvent the wheel-

 3. Get Organized-

 Children are unpredictable so prepare and organize as best as you can & be as flexible the rest of the time.
 What supplies will you need?
 How will you store them?
 Where will you spend most of your time learning?
 What about when the weather is unfavorable?
 We go to indoor play places unless there are big storms or triple digit heat waves then we use our “rainy day” play box (special games, puzzles, books & coloring, etc. only for rainy days).
+Join our free homeschool organization challenge.
+It’s a free email course on how to get your homeschool up and running in 5 days (from scratch).

 4. Homeschooling Sick Days-